 Ivory Coast to admit Ghana flights, keep land, sea borders shut

-ABIDJAN (Reuters) - Ivory Coast will reopen its airspace to flights from Ghana but keep land and sea borders with its neighbor shut, said the Ivorian government on Sunday, after a series of deadly attacks last week in Abidjan and at a border crossing.
+ABIDJAN, Sept 23 (Reuters) - Ivory Coast will reopen its airspace to flights from Ghana but keep land and sea borders with its neighbour shut, said the Ivorian government on Sunday, after a series of deadly attacks last week in Abidjan and at a border crossing.

 "After 48 hours of observation of the movements of people and goods between the two countries, it is decided that only the air borders will be opened from Monday," the office of President Alassane Ouattara said in a statement read on state television.